xtravision-ai/xtravision-swift-package/README.md

 intensityMeterView.setIntensity(value)

 ```
-To customise the color and font of Tone, cardio, power label, use below function
+To customise the color and font of Tone, cardio, power label, use below function.

 ```
 intensityMeterView.customiseTitles(_ font : UIFont, textColor : UIColor)